Are you looking to explore the best National Parks in Michigan? Then this list is for you!

 Once there, you can of course explore the outdoor activities on your own, but there are other things to do as well.

-You can join a park ranger for a guided hike, observe ranger led education programs, and more.
+Join a park ranger for a guided hike, or observe ranger-led education programs, or take a guided tour around the island.

 No matter what you decide to do, Isle Royale is an excellent U.P.
 National Park.